 The most important thing to remember when applying any humectant is that it pulls in moisture from its surroundings.
 That could mean sourcing water from the atmosphere (a.k.a. humidity) or the dampness on your skin.
 If there isn’t any moisture to pull from, they can’t work their magic.

-If you live in a dry climate or find that your skin feels constantly parched, apply your humectant-based products—like Hydration Station—while skin is still slightly damp.
+If you live in a dry climate or find that your skin feels constantly parched, apply your humectant-based products—like Moisture Maker—while skin is still slightly damp.
 And since skin loses water while we sleep, you can also try adding a humidifier to your bedroom.
 For even more help, follow up with a moisturizer or oil that contains both hydrating and moisturizing properties like Sunday Morning.